ProjectXOR/web-wallet/index.md

 Here we will post extended tutorials that will help you better understand and use the various functions of the webwallet.
 ### Support or Contact

 Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+Check out our [documentation](https://projectxor.github.io/web-wallet/) or [contact us on Telegram](https://t.me/joinchat/HmoJ8hGJL8ePLvrwcCS4PQ) and we’ll help you sort it out.